Rodgrad/price_tracker/README.md

 > 0 * * * *  /usr/bin/python3.8 ./price_tracker/tracker.py

 ...And save it, this will check lowest price for products at every hour on every day in year.
+And then it will send results to email, with match or null value(null value is just to verify script execution.)

 Check your cron jobs with: